By the end of this section, you will be able to:

-According to experiments, the dependence of thermal expansion on temperature, substance, and original length is summarized in the equation
+According to experiments, the dependence of thermal expansion on temperature, substance, and original initial length is summarized in the equation

 where is the instantaneous change in length per temperature, L is the length, and is the coefficient of linear expansion, a material property that varies slightly with temperature.
 As is nearly constant and also very small, for practical purposes, we use the linear approximation: